-Your only job as a cook is to avoid overcooking the meat.
-This cut of beef should be served medium-rare.
+This easy London broil recipe highlights the bold, beefy flavor of top round steak and produces reliably juicy results with minimal effort.
+Your only task as a cook is to avoid overcooking the steak.
+This cut should be served medium-rare.

 Ingredients